rabestro/biorhythm-calculator-labs/README.md

 To achieve the goal, the concept of a system component was invented.
 The entire training project is broken down into many small sub-tasks.
 Each of these tasks is a separate class in this repository.
 To make it easier to manipulate different components, a common interface was created.

 Each individual component can be [run, tested](/src/test/java/lv/id/jc/runner), and improved separately.
-You can collect any of the stages of the project from different components and see how it will work.
+A [special class](/src/test/java/lv/id/jc/runner/AbstractRunner.java) generates a random context for the component and you can see how the module behaves when working with different data.
+You can then assemble the components into a [working implementation](/src/main/java/lv/id/jc/biorhythm/stage) of each of the steps in the tutorial project.